dscgecbsp/Hacktoberfest-2021/README.md

 # Hacktoberfest-2021
 <img src='https://github.com/idomendrasahu/Hacktoberfest-2021/blob/main/unnamed.png'/>

-## Hey 👋 everyone , *hacktoberfest* is back with biggest beginners friendly opensource event.
-Event will start from 1st of October and will remain upto 31st October 2021.
+## Hello 👋 everyone , *hacktoberfest* is back with biggest beginners friendly opensource event.
+Thus Event will start from 1st of October 2021 and will remain upto 31st October 2021.

 ### What you need to do in this event?